 -

 Yes.
 Maintaining accounts at two or three operators is common among experienced bettors and allows line-shopping for the best available price, access to multiple welcome offers, and a hedge against stake restrictions at any single platform.
-Practical management overhead increases significantly beyond three or four active accounts as KYC requirements, separate bankrolls, and withdrawal tracking each demand attention.
+Practical management overhead increases significantly beyond three or four active accounts, though, as KYC requirements, separate bankrolls, and withdrawal tracking each demand attention.

 - Do these platforms offer self-exclusion and deposit limit tools?